|Title||Associate Professor, |

 Santa Cruz, CA

-Dean Mathiowetz is a political theorist whose pedagogy and writings address a broad range of topics: democratic theory, especially sources of democratic agency and desire; theories of agency, personality, and subjectivity more broadly; structures of economic interdependence and their transformations; theories of affect and new materialisms; classical theories of political economy; ancient political thought; American Buddhism as political thought and practice; conceptual history, philosophy of language, hermeneutics, and problems of interpretation.
+Dean Mathiowetz is a political theorist whose pedagogy and writings address a broad range of topics: democratic theory; theories of affect and new materialisms; classical and critical political economy; ancient political thought; Buddhist modernism as political thought and practice; conceptual history, philosophy of language, hermeneutics, and problems of interpretation.

 Mathiowetz's first book, Appeals to Interest: Language, Contestation, and the Shaping of Political Agency (Penn State Univ Press, 2011), has been reviewed in Perspectives on Politics, Theory & Event, Political Studies Review, Political Theory, and other leading journals.
 He is editor of and contributor to Hanna Fenichel Pitkin: Politics, Judgement, Action, a volume in Routledge's series, Innovators in Political Thought (2016), and numerous articles and interviews, linked below.

 Biography, Education and Training

 Ph.D., Political Science.
 University of California at Berkeley, 2003

 M.A., Political Science.
 University of California at Berkeley, 1996

 B.A.
 Summa Cum Laude, Economics and Political Science.
 University of Minnesota, 1995

 - "The Berkeley School of Political Theory as Moment and as Tradition," in PS: Political Science & Politics (July 2017)

 - "Good-for-Nothing Practice and the Art of Paradox: The Exemplary Citizenship of Ta-Nehisi Coates," in The Arrow (April 2017)